yash3001/yash3001/README.md

 ## I'm a Student, Developer, and Youtuber!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.
+- ⌨️ I like competitive programming(3\* on codechef) and fast typing(100wpm).
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Ruined by coronavirus
+- 🥅 2020 Goals: Ruined by coronavirus.
-- ⚡ Fun fact: I use arch linux, btw 😉
+- ⚡ Fun fact: I use arch linux, btw 😉.

 <br />